 There are many other great pointers, but those were just 4 important principles.

 The Chimichurri sauce is very similar to most of the other versions out there.
 I added lemon juice to mine instead of vinegar.
 In fact, you may notice that I do that with a lot of recipes.
-I just feel that the citrus from a lemon has such a nice natural flavor, but if there is anything you disagree with in this recipe and would do differently, please do so.
+I just feel that the citrus from a lemon has such a nice natural flavour, but if there is anything you disagree with in this recipe and would do differently, please do so.
 And feel free to comment about it.
 There are so many different methods and opinions out there when it comes to cooking the perfect steak.
 So lets discuss it and grow from each others knowledge, rather than fight about it.

 A simple guideline I have heard from a number of chefs.
 Touch the lower soft part of your cheek, that’s rare.
 The chin is around medium and your forehead is well-done.
 But to be honest guys and girls, practice is the most important ingredient above all.
-So don’t be afraid or discouraged, keep practicing and good luck.
+So don’t be afraid or discouraged, keep practising and good luck.

 Thank you so much for reading through this post, it really means a lot.
 I hope you enjoyed it.
 Feel free to subscribe if you haven’t already and have a great day (: